hashicorp/terraform-provider-aws/website/docs/r/lakeformation_data_lake_settings.html.markdown

 Manages Lake Formation principals designated as data lake administrators and lists of principal permission entries for default create database and default create table permissions.

 ~> **NOTE:** Lake Formation introduces fine-grained access control for data in your data lake.
-In order to make Lake Formation backwards compatible with existing IAM and Glue permissions, AWS introduced the `IAMAllowedPrincipals` principal.
-For more details, see [Changing the Default Security Settings for Your Data Lake](https://docs.aws.amazon.com/lake-formation/latest/dg/change-settings.html) and [Upgrading AWS Glue Data Permissions to the AWS Lake Formation Model](https://docs.aws.amazon.com/lake-formation/latest/dg/upgrade-glue-lake-formation.html).
+Part of the changes include the `IAMAllowedPrincipals` principal in order to make Lake Formation backwards compatible with existing IAM and Glue permissions.
+For more information, see [Changing the Default Security Settings for Your Data Lake](https://docs.aws.amazon.com/lake-formation/latest/dg/change-settings.html) and [Upgrading AWS Glue Data Permissions to the AWS Lake Formation Model](https://docs.aws.amazon.com/lake-formation/latest/dg/upgrade-glue-lake-formation.html).

 ## Example Usage